The Top Money Saving Products on Amazon

 Below, we’ve found some great products that can wind up saving you money.
 We’d like to share some of our favorites with you, starting with energy, which consumes a lot of our money.

-The average family spends more than $1,400 a year for electricity (if you run the AC to keep the house frigid during blazing hot summers, you will spend hundreds more).
-The goverment awards products Energy Star ratings when they meet or exceed very strict mandates for energy efficiency.
+The average family spends more than $1,400 a year for electricity (if you run the AC to keep the house frigid during blazing hot summers, you will spend hundreds more) [source].
+The government awards products Energy Star ratings when they meet or exceed very strict mandates for energy efficiency.
 These products can save a lot of money.
 Depending up the savings, they could end up paying for themselves in five years or so.

 Slash Electricity Costs With Energy-Efficient Appliances